Blog

 Kimchi

-Similar to sauerkraut, kimchi is a (typically) cabbage-based fermented food that’s known for its deliciously sour, slightly spicy flavor.
-Aside from its wealth of vitamins and minerals, this Korean dish is rich in lactic acid bacteria - particularly species within the genus Lactobacilli, which are known for their ability to aid digestion.
+Similar to sauerkraut, kimchi is a (typically) cabbage-based fermented food that’s known for its deliciously sour, spicy flavor.
+Aside from its wealth of vitamins and minerals, this Korean dish is rich in lactic acid bacteria, particularly species within the genus Lactobacilli, which are known for their ability to aid digestion.
 If you’re looking to limit your salt intake, however, kimchi may not be the best option for you.

 Myth #3: All Fermented Foods Contain Probiotics